Lyndsay Hirst, Chartered Physiotherapist, Your Pilates Physio

 What should you expect from SPD when it is time to deliver your baby?
 Again, this varies from woman to woman.

 The mother may wish to opt for an elective c-section, or an early induction to gain relief.
-Unless she chooses otherwise, or this a valid medical concern, natural birth is highly possible.
+Unless she chooses otherwise, or there is a valid medical concern, natural birth is highly possible.

 - The caregivers and birth team should be aware of the mother's condition.
 Positions that force unnatural abduction of the hips should be avoided as they can place stress on the joints.
 Therefore the use of stirrups and un-natural birthing positions are highly contraindicated.